sails/cpptempl/README.md

 ```

 ## Integration
-The single required source, file json.hpp is in the src directory, All you need to do is add
+The single required source, file cpptempl.h is in the src directory, All you need to do is add
 ```cpp
 #include "cpptempl.hpp"